How to Create an LLC: Key Steps and Legal Considerations

 Publish a Notice

 Some state officials require you to publish a notice in a newspaper because they want you to announce your intention to establish an LLC.
 Arizona and New York have such requirements.
 You will also be required to publish the announcement several times in a succession of weeks and submit an ”affidavit of publication” to the LLC office.
-A local newspaper can guide you in this step if necessary.
+A local newspaper can guide you through this step if necessary.

 Make your Business Official

-Before your LLC can operate, you must obtain to the necessary licenses and permits.
+Before your LLC can operate, you must obtain the necessary licenses and permits.
 For instance, you may need a business license or a “tax registration certificate.”
 Check with your local county regarding zoning, ordinances and business licenses.

 Administrative Duties